GreyBurkart/gbControl-QNA/README.md

 To use the mod wheel control (pad pressure) you may need to remap that in each preset that uses poly-pressure instead, or have fun and assign it independently.

 In the XY version, assign one axis, both, or none as you wish.
 This affects all pads, it's the same CCs applied to each pad's X/Y detection.
 Pressure is still mod wheel, so that means each pad can send Note, Velocity, Pressure, X, Y. Have fun with that and any X/Y CC clashes you may run into.
-Works great
+Works great.

 QuNeo Editor v1.2 was used, be sure to update your firmware safely.